 Zika: What you need to know before you travel

 Zika’s scariest aspect is that it may be linked to microcephaly in babies.
 Microcephaly is abnormal brain development that can cause a disproportionately small head in the child, which may, in some circumstances, lead to death.
-This link is suspected but is as of this writing not totally confirmed — it has only been under investigation since October 2015, as the result of an abnormally high number of cases of microcephaly in a region in Brazil that had recently experienced a Zika outbreak.
+There is also growing evidence of what’s being called Congenital Zika Syndrome, which is a pattern of certain other birth defects in children exposed to Zika in the womb.
+These birth defects include, according to the CDC:

 Who should be worried?

-The largest danger is to pregnant women, and as such, if you are pregnant or are trying to become pregnant, then you should avoid going to the countries where Zika outbreaks are currently occurring.
-Because the virus is mosquito-borne, and because the type of mosquito is found in most of the countries in the Americas, we can probably expect the outbreak to extend up to the United States at some point.
-But as of this writing, no cases have been reported that have originated in the US — though some who have traveled to regions with the outbreak have returned with the virus.
+The largest danger is to pregnant women, and as such, if you are pregnant or are trying to become pregnant, then you should avoid going to the countries or areas where Zika outbreaks are currently occurring.
+Because the virus is mosquito-borne, the level at which it spreads depends heavily on the seasons.
+So while it will likely spread further north into the United States at some point, it will be likely to naturally spread during the summer months.

 If you are pregnant (or are trying to get pregnant) and are planning on traveling to those countries, the safest option is probably to cancel your plans.
 If the travel is unavoidable, or if you live in a place where the outbreak is happening, don’t panic: just try to avoid mosquito bites, and remember that Zika may be linked to microcephaly: it is not an inevitability.
 The CDC is simply advocating caution, certainly not panic.